nirvanasupermind/termite/PLANNING.md

-The Termite architecture is designed for a small ternary computer with an 18-trit word and a 531,441 word address space.
+The Termite architecture is designed for a small ternary computer with an 12-trit word and a 19,683 word address space.

 # Data Representations
-The basic 18-trit word can be interpreted as an unsigned integer, a 3's complement signed integer, or a floating-point number with a 12-trit mantissa and 6-trit exponent.
+The basic 12-trit word can be interpreted as an unsigned integer or  3's complement signed integer.
+It can be written as a base 3, 10, or 27 string or as a character in the Termite Character Set (TCS).
-They can be expressed as a decimal (base 10), ternary (base 3), or heptavigesimal (base 27) number.

 # Architecture

 ## Registers
 There are 27 registers, all of which are 1 word wide, which have been assigned as follows:
-- General-purpose registers (`r0` - `r22`)
+- `r0` - `r25`: General-purpose
-- Stack pointer (`sp` / `r23`)
+- `r25` / `sp`: Stack pointer
-- Program counter (`pc` / `r24`)
+- `r26` / `pc`: Program counter
-- Instruction register (`ir` / `r25`)
-- Status register (`sr` / `r26`)

 ## Flags
-The status register contains the following 1-trit flags:
+The processor status word contains the following 1-trit flags:
 - Zero flag (`Z`): Indicates if an arithmetic/logic instruction results in 0
 - Carry flag (`C`): Stores the carry of an `add` instruction
 - Overflow flag (`O`): Indicates if an arithmetic/logic instruction causes an overflow